 This healthy Carrot Cake Baked Oatmeal is seriously delicious and so easy to make!
 Baked oatmeal is having a moment right now and I don't hate it.

-Carrot Cake Baked oatmeal is full of healthy ingredients and is a nutritious way to start your morning.
+Carrot cake oatmeal is full of healthy ingredients and is a nutritious way to start your morning.
 The cream cheese icing will have you feeling like you are eating a dessert!

 - oats- I tested this recipe with both quick and rolled oats.